top of page

 • Referral for parents to seek further comprehensive evaluations at their own expense

-• Development of an individual Accommodation Plan for children diagnosed with a specific learning disability, or physical disability that necessitaties accommodations for student success
+• Development of an individual Accommodation Plan for children diagnosed with a specific learning disability, or physical disability that necessitates accommodations for student success

 • Direct instruction